 Finally, if like me you’ve played a lot with mails during the transfer step above, you may ends up with loads of duplicate mails.
 In this case have a look at the deduplication script I wrote.
 It will help you clean-up your Maildir folder.

-Method #4: Lotus Notes Client V8.5 on Snow Leopard
+Method #4: Lotus Notes Client V8.5 on Mac OS X Leopard

 Here are the equivalent screenshots: